If you would like to get in touch, please feel free to contact:

 - 5492

-Folio album, without title, as issued, 10 coloured lithographed plates, mounted on to thick card, not captioned, housed in contemporary green cloth , with a matching gilt lettered, white title label, cut, and affixed to upper board and spine.
+Folio album, without title, as issued, ten coloured lithographed plates, mounted on to thick card, not captioned, housed in contemporary green cloth, with a matching gilt lettered, white title label, cut and affixed to upper board and spine.
 Bookplate of 'Norman R. Bobins' to front pastedown.
 The author was born in Warsaw (c.
 1780-1829).
-He went to Russia and became Court Painter at St. Petersburg.
-Orlowski took an interest in lithography when a press was set up there in 1815 - and a year later he published his first lithograph titled "Three Horsemen", possibly the first lithograph produced in Russia.
-By 1819 the author had done some very large lithographs of Russian life .
+He went to Russia and became Court Painter in St. Petersburg.
+Orlowski took an interest in lithography when a press was set up there in 1815 - and a year later, he published his first lithograph titled "Three Horsemen," possibly the first lithograph produced in Russia.
+By 1819 the author had done some very large lithographs of Russian life.
 Coloured plates in order: 1.
 Petersburg Droschki.
 2. Petersburgh Two-Horse Sledge.
 3. Russian Wood cart.
 4. Russian Flour Sledge.
 5. Russian Courier with Three-Horse Sledge.
 6. Russian Traveller with Three-Horse Quibitka.
 7. A Noble Persian.
 8. A Persian Warrior.
 9. A Persian Gentleman Travelling with his Domestic.
 10. A Royal Female attended by a Eunuch.